 Today’s Wonder of the Day was inspired by Grant from KY.
 Grant Wonders, “How old are video games?”
 Thanks for WONDERing with us, Grant!

+Do you love video games?
+Many kids couldn’t imagine a world without them!
 Video games weren’t always something you could play on your smartphone or at home, though.
-Way back when, you had to find an arcade where you could plunk quarter after quarter into large machines to play classics like Pac Man and Centipede.
+Years ago, you had to find an arcade where you could plunk quarter after quarter into large machines.
+That’s how people played classic games like Pac Man and Centipede.

 The first three pinball games were called Bingo, Baffle Ball, and Bally Hoo.
 Bally Hoo was the first coin-operated pinball machine.
 The name “pinball” wasn’t used until 1936, though.